syswe/llm-phpa/README.md

 ### Empirical Performance Metrics

+> **⚠️ Important Note**: The performance metrics below are from the original master thesis research with extensive hyperparameter optimization.
+Users running the demo code or tutorials in this repository may observe different results due to simplified configurations optimized for demonstration purposes and computational efficiency.

 | Component | Metric | Result |
 |-----------|--------|--------|
 | **Pattern-Specific vs Universal** | MAE Improvement | **37.4%** |